Skip to main content

 Fannie Mae will not purchase or securitize co-op share loans if the co-op project is an ineligible project type, regardless of the characteristics of the share loan.
 See B4-2.1-03, Ineligible ProjectsB4-2.1-03, Ineligible Projects.

-The project must not be a manufactured housing project, unless the project is approved via the PERS process.
+The project must not be a manufactured housing project.

 The project must meet Fannie Mae’s insurance requirements, as stated in Subpart B7, Insurance.